hhas/SwiftAutomation/doc-source/4 creating-and-using-static-glues.md

   aeglue TextEdit

 If an identically named file already exists at the same location, `aeglue` will normally fail with a "path already exists" error.
-If you wish to force it to overwrite the existing folder without warning, add an `-r` option:
+To overwrite the existing file with no warning, add an `-r` option:

   aeglue -r TextEdit

+To write the file to a different directory, use the `-o` option.
+For example, to create a new `iTunesGlue.swift` file on your desktop:

+  aeglue -o ~/Desktop TextEdit

-## Viewing application documentation
+## Getting application documentation

 In addition to generating the glue file, the `aeglue` tool also creates a <code><var>NAME</var>Glue.swift.sdef</code> file containing the application dictionary (interface documentation), reformatted for use with SwiftAutomation.
 For example, to view the `TextEditGlue.swift` terminology in Script Editor: